DanielFLopez1620/learning_ros2/m02_ros2_communication/m02_ros2_communication.md

 - ```<exec_depend>```: For shared libraries and executables, often required for Python modules and launch scripts.
 - ```<test_depend>```: Shouldn't be duplicated with the previous depends, and add the only ones needed to ensure the tests of your package.

 Why did we explain again the manifiest of our packages?
 It is because **rosdep** will realy on it.
-As it will check for the installed packages and will search for the missing ones, the central index is known as *rosdistro*...
+As it will check for the installed packages and will search for the missing ones, the central index is known as *[rosdistro](https://github.com/ros/rosdistro)*.

+Then you will need to add keys to your [package.xml] file so they can be searched.
+But what should you add?
+In the case of a standard package or a ROS released package in the ecosystem, you just have to simply add the name of the package.
+In other case, of a non ROS package, you should add the particular keys to the library, which can be made with .yaml files (**rosdep/base.yaml** fro apt dependencies and **rosdep/python.yaml** for Python depdencencies) and then add the corresponding key into your manifiest file.
+For example, in the case of searching for doxygen, you will need the *base.yaml* with something like this:

+    doxygen:
+        arch: [doxygen]
+        debian: [doxygen]
+        fedora: [doxygen]
+        freebsd: [doxygen]
+        macports: [doxygen]
+        ubuntu: [doxygen]
+        (...)

+In case your library isn't present in a rosdistro, you can suggest or add it yourself.
+If you want more info, you can check the [rosdistro Contributing file](https://github.com/ros/rosdistro/blob/master/CONTRIBUTING.md#rosdep-rules-contributions).

 # Troubleshooting: